EAS-DSD/fpga-stitching/README.md

 ## Cleanup

-To remove intermediate files:
+To remove all intermediate files:

 	make clean

+To remove all OpenLane 2 output:

+	make clean_openlane

+To remove the generated fabrics:

+	make clean_fabrics

-To remove the macros:
+To remove the hardened macros:

 	make clean_macros